 It is important to note that the statistics provided do not include other hearings such as applications and pre-trial hearings which form no part of the data collated by the Commonwealth Productivity Commission's Annual Report on Government Services (RoGS).
-There are indications of a significant increase in the number of these "non RoGS" matters over the past three years as the full impact of the Moynihan Reforms is being felt by the Court.
+There are indications of a significant increase in the number of these "non RoGS" matters over the past four years as the full impact of the Moynihan Reforms is being felt by the Court.

 Every effort is made to case manage the criminal lists in Brisbane and in the regional cities as well as the larger circuit centres across the State, however, the increasing volume, length and complexity of the work dealt with by the court has placed its judicial resources under considerable strain.
-In my last report, I identified the need for the appointment of an additional judge to this court.
-That has not occurred and since that time there has been continued growth in the volume of criminal work flowing to this court.
-As noted above, there has been an 11.1 per cent increase in the number of criminal lodgments over the past year.
-This follows increases of 5.9 per cent in 2015-16 and 6.1 per cent in 2014-15.
-Notwithstanding this significant increase in the criminal workload, the number of criminal finalisations increased by 14.1 per cent compared to the previous year in a criminal clearance of 96.8 per cent was achieved.
-These figures demonstrate the extraordinary effort of the judges of this court, but inevitably, given the increased in lodgments, the number of outstanding pending defendants has increased by 7.5 per cent when compared to the previous year.
-This figure will continue to grow unless the need for additional judicial resources is not met.
+Notwithstanding this increase in workload, there has been an increase of 12.1% in the number of matters finalised compared to the last financial year (7,084 matters compared to 6,320 matters).
+These increases demonstrate the extraordinary efforts of the judges of this court but the inevitable consequence is that the backlog of cases will continue to grow.
+The number of active pending defendants as of 30 June 2018 has increased by 13.9% (324 defendants) compared to the start of the financial year.